Immigration to South Korea: Issues with current immigrant policies

 As described in the new national plan for immigration policy, the government claims a "world-class South Korea" welcoming of foreigners.
-However, critics argue that the government's goals and policies are fundamentally discriminatory, stemming from racist attitudes in the country and ethnic nationalism.
+However, Brian Reynolds Myers argues that the government's goals and policies are fundamentally discriminatory, stemming from racist attitudes in the country and ethnic nationalism.
 In response, the South Korean government introduced new regulations in April 2014, which meant foreign spouses would have to pass a Korean-language proficiency test and earn a minimum wage of $14,000.

 Temporary workers and illegal immigrants

 Since 1991 South Korea has experienced a large influx of foreign workers.
 Approximately 10,000 Asian workers came to South Korea under a newly established trainee program in 1992.
 In June 1996, there were 57,000 trainees in South Korea.
 Despite its growth, the trainee program also had problems—namely that the trainees became undocumented workers due to wage differentials, and that they were not protected by the Labor Standard Law as they were not considered laborers.

 Since 2004, the South Korean government has followed the "Employment Permit Program" for foreigners, the product of a decade of interaction between Korean citizens and foreign migrant workers.
 Legally, foreigners are allowed to enter mainly to fulfill low-wage jobs, and they are excluded from receiving social services.
 Public opinion data shows that Korean citizens retain a discriminatory attitude towards foreign workers.